IoanLT/Chillhop-music-player/README.md

-Chillhop-music-player made in React and styled with Sass.
+Chillhop-music-player made with React hooks and styled with Sass and Style components.